Christ Junior College

 Christ Junior College (CJC) is a pre-university college located in Bangalore, Karnataka, India.
-The institution was under the purview of Christ College and was formed in the academic year 2002-03 as a result of the bifurcation of the Degree and Pre-University courses.
+The institution was under the purview of Christ College and was formed in the academic year 2002–03 as a result of the bifurcation of the Degree and Pre-University courses.
 CJC functions from a single and separate building located in the Christ University campus.

 History

 CJC was started in 1969 under the name of Christ College.
 Christ College initially offered Pre-University and undergraduate courses to its students.
 Over the past 40 years, it has increased its academic programmes to include postgraduate and diploma programmes.
 It established itself as a separate institution in 2002 following the bifurcation of the Pre-University course from the other academic programmes offered by the then Christ College.

 Admissions

 Admissions to CJC are extremely competitive and are based on the marks obtained by a student in the Class X board examinations held across India.
-Cut-off percentages for admission to I PUC in CJC are generally the highest amongst the various Bangalore city colleges offering Pre-University courses.
+Cut-off percentages for admission to I PUC in CJC are generally the highest among the various Bangalore city colleges offering Pre-University courses.